DreamerMind/blog/docs/posts/2025_introspection.md

 Like all acquisitions, big companies attract different talents than startups.
 People started to slowly leave the boat, one at a time, few hiccups in management and product release accelerated the process.
 Among the numerous things I learnt in this new era, one is maybe apart: the process to conduct experimental research with successive written logbook reports followed by a global advancement report (something I very much intend to do in this blog from time to time).
 This is probably the thing that was most alien to me and my 'startup' mindset.
 The first time I did it I felt so illegitimate.
 The 2nd, that so much time was spent for something ad-hoc.
 Then it became an habit and today I can not even think do do serious ML research or advanced engineering without this process.
 Having written material for discussion or looking back at projects from 2020 and being able to recover the work realized back then, is simply invaluable.

-During these last years, beyond working on large language model finetuning and quantization, I also got the opportunity to share some of that joy back to the community: by [an article on 'small footprint voice identification' accepted to ICASSP in 2021](https://scholar.google.com/citations?user=tV8RVtcAAAAJ&hl=en&oi=sra), a published an open source library [torch-to-nnef](https://github.com/sonos/torch-to-nnef) this year aimed as a strong bridge between PyTorch and the Neural Network Exchange Format 'NNEF' ([introduction article here](https://tech-blog.sonos.com/posts/torch-2-nnef-open-sourcing/)), or regular
+During these last years, beyond working on large language model fine-tuning and quantization, I also got the opportunity to share some of that joy back to the community: by [an article on 'small footprint voice identification' accepted to ICASSP in 2021](https://scholar.google.com/citations?user=tV8RVtcAAAAJ&hl=en&oi=sra), a published an open source library [torch-to-nnef](https://github.com/sonos/torch-to-nnef) this year aimed as a strong bridge between PyTorch and the Neural Network Exchange Format 'NNEF' ([introduction article here](https://tech-blog.sonos.com/posts/torch-2-nnef-open-sourcing/)), or regular